sidebase/nuxt-auth/README.md

       modules: ['@sidebase/nuxt-auth'],
     })
     ```
-3. Configure the module with at least one [authentication provider](https://next-auth.js.org/providers/):
+3. Create the authentication endpoints and add at least one [authentication provider](https://next-auth.js.org/providers/):
     ```ts
+    // file: ~/server/api/auth/[...].ts
     import GithubProvider from 'next-auth/providers/github'
+    import { NuxtAuthHandler } from '#auth'

-    export default defineNuxtConfig({
+    export default NuxtAuthHandler({
-      modules: ['@sidebase/nuxt-auth'],
-      auth: {
-        nextAuth: {
-          options: {
+      providers: [
+        // @ts-ignore Import is exported on .default during SSR, so we need to call it this way.
+May be fixed via Vite at some point
-            providers: [GithubProvider({ clientId: 'enter-your-client-id-here', clientSecret: 'enter-your-client-secret-here' })]
+        GithubProvider.default({ clientId: 'enter-your-client-id-here', clientSecret: 'enter-your-client-secret-here' })
-          }
-        }
-      }
+      ]
     })
     ```
+    - `[..].ts` is a catch-all route, see the [nuxt server docs](https://v3.nuxtjs.org/guide/directory-structure/server#catch-all-route)
 4. Done!
 You can now use all user-related functionality, for example:
     - client-side (e.g., from `.vue` files):
         ```ts
-        const {
-          status,
-          data,
-          signIn,
-          signOut,
-        } = await useSession({
+        const { status, data, signIn, signOut } = await useSession({
           // Whether a session is required.
 If it is, a redirect to the signin page will happen if no active session exists
           required: true
         })

-        // Session status: `unauthenticated`, `loading`, `authenticated`
-        status.value

-        // Session data, e.g., expiration, user.email, ...
+        status.value // Session status: `unauthenticated`, `loading`, `authenticated` data.value // Session data, e.g., expiration, user.email, ...
-        data.value

-        // Start the unbranded sign-in flow
-        await signIn()

-        // Logout the user
+        await signIn() // Sign in the user await signOut() // Sign out the user
-        await signOut()
         ```

-There's more supported methods in the `useSession` composable, you can create authentication middlewares for your app and more - read the documentation below.
+There's more supported methods in the `useSession` composable, you can create client- and server-side authentication middlewares for your app and more - read the documentation below.

 ## Features

-`nuxt-auth` is still under active development.
-The goal of this library is to reach feature-parity with `NextAuth.js`.
-Currently, the library supports:
+- ✔️ Authentication providers:
+    - ✔️ OAuth (e.g., Github, Google, Twitter, Azure, ...)
+    - ✔️ Custom OAuth (write it yourself)
+    - 🚧 Credentials (password + username) (track #9)
+    - 🚧 Email Magic URLs
 - ✔️ Client Library:
     - `useSession` composable to: `signIn`, `signOut`, `getCsrfToken`, `getProviders`, `getSession`
     - full typescript support for all methods and property
+- ✔️ Persistent sessions across requests
+- ✔️ Client-side middleware protection
+- ✔️ Server-side middleware and endpoint protection
 - ✔️ REST API:
     - `GET /signin`,
     - `POST /signin/:provider`,